 Save wear on your best bike

-After a long summer of riding and racing, you can give your best bike a complete overhaul, put it away for the winter and rest easy knowing that, without having to suffer miles of gritty, wet and salty riding, it’ll be in pristine condition and ready to ride come spring.
+After a long summer of riding and racing, you can give your best bike a complete overhaul, put it away for the winter and rest easy knowing that, without having to suffer miles of gritty, wet and salty riding, it will be in pristine condition and ready to ride come spring.

-Along with the saving on not having to replace the top-end components on your best bike after a winter of abuse, if you’re sensible with the spec on your winter bike and opt for mid or lower tier components, running repairs and end of winter servicing shouldn’t empty your bank account.
+Along with the saving on not having to replace the top-end components on your best bike after a winter of abuse, if you are sensible with the spec on your winter bike and opt for mid or lower tier components, running repairs and end of winter servicing shouldn’t empty your bank account.

 A more relaxed frame geometry, easier gearing and bigger tyres all contribute to a plusher and more comfortable ride as you’re racking up big winter mileage.
 Full mudguards will also keep you drier and warmer.

-We’d always advocate giving your bike a thorough clean and inspection after every ride but a dedicated winter bike with mudguards will stay cleaner and, knowing that it’s not your best, you can probably afford to be a little less thorough.
+We would always advocate giving your bike a thorough clean and inspection after every ride but a dedicated winter bike with mudguards will stay cleaner and, knowing that it’s not your best, you can probably afford to be a little less thorough.
 Tougher tyres and more durable components should also mean less time spent fixing flats and tinkering.

-A winter bike shouldn’t cost the earth but finding the motivation to ride in the depths of winter can be tough, so you don’t want it to be too low spec and unenjoyable to ride so it’s going to require a reasonably significant initial outlay.
-The second hand market is one potential option or have a rummage through the spares you’ve got and you might find that all you need is a frame, wheels and a few other components.
+A winter bike shouldn’t cost the earth but finding the motivation to ride in the depths of winter can be tough, so you don’t want it to be too low spec and unenjoyable to ride so it is going to require a reasonably significant initial outlay.
+The second hand market is one potential option or have a look through the spares you’ve got and you might find that all you need is a frame, wheels and a few other components.
 Over a couple of winters though, the savings you make on lower wear on your more expensive bike will soon add up and recoup some, if not all, of the cost.

 Your winter bike is likely to be heavier and a bit more cumbersome, so your average speeds may drop a bit.
 Don’t forget that inclement weather and tougher road conditions will also contribute to a lower pace, so just accept that winter isn’t the time to be setting PB’s.
 Remember that boost you’ll get when you do get back on your best bike, that the tougher rides are making you stronger and that the winter is predominately about steady base miles anyway.